128technology/docs/docs/cc_fips_config_audit_event.md

 ```

 :::note
-For in-depth explanations of how to configure the Monitoring Agent to handle audit events, refer to the [SSR Monitoring Agent](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/plugin_monitoring_agent) documentation.
+For a detailed explanation of configuring the Monitoring Agent to handle audit events, refer to the [SSR Monitoring Agent](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/plugin_monitoring_agent) documentation.
 :::

 #### Basic Input and Output Configurations